IMSoP/r3t3/docs/ReadMe.txt

 It should be fairly obvious how to use it, but the absolutely key things to know before you use it are:

 [1] Flag + \ [Holding the Windows Flag key and pressing backslash] hides and shows the main window.
-When hidden, there's no entry in the taskbar or system tray, it's truly invisible.
+When hidden, there's no entry in the taskbar, and even the tray icon is optional; it's truly invisible.
+If the tray icon is enabled, double-clicking it will show/hide the main window.

 [2] Whenever no task is selected (including when you first run it) an extra red "Paused" timer appears at the bottom of the window; next time you activate a task, this time will be *added to that task*.
 The idea is you can quickly pause the timer when someone/something interrupts you, and work out where the time belongs later.

-[3] All the descriptions, and all the timers (including the Paused timer, but not including the Total) can be editted by clicking on them; click the tick or press enter/return to confirm the change (clicking the cross, pressing escape, or clicking out of the box cancels).
+[3] All the descriptions, and all the timers (including the Paused timer, but not including the Total) can be edited by clicking on them; click the tick or press enter/return to confirm the change (clicking the cross or pressing escape cancels, but simply clicking outside the box will confirm).

 [4] To set up automatic saving, click "Options", and set a directory and file mask; whenever you start the program, it will create a filename based on today's date, and save to it every minute.
 If "today's" file already exists, it will be automatically loaded, so if you have to exit the program, it will pick up where it left off.
 The result is just a text file with tab-separated fields, so you can open it with notepad or whatever.